Mitzi Martin: Modeling

 Martin first came to prominence as a fashion model.
 Early in her career, she was signed to top agencies such as Marilyn Models in Paris, the now defunct Bethann Models in New York, and Elite Models Los Angeles.
 Martin has appeared in advertisements for Finesse Shampoo, L'oreal, Laise Adzer, Cutex, 000.1 studio by Ferre, and LA Eyeworks.
 She has also graced numerous magazine covers including Elle Spain, Vogue Germany, Elle Netherlands, Flare Magazine, Model, Moda Magazine, Estetica, and Harper's Bazaar.
 She is currently represented by Heffner Model Management in Seattle.

 Acting

 After a successful career as a fashion model, Martin embarked on an acting career.
 She appeared in the music video of Sting's single, "Be Still My Beating Heart" in 1988.
 In 1991, she made her first appearance in the feature film Harley Davidson and the Marlboro Man.
-It wasn't until 2000 that Martin focused her attention to acting appearing in films such as Dude, Where's my Car?, Joe Dirt, S1m0ne and The Island.
+In 2000, Martin focused her attention to acting, appearing in films such as Dude, Where's my Car?, Joe Dirt, S1m0ne and The Island.